MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 >**Important:** There are steps within the next Tasks that are done in different virtual machines.
 Look for the Virtual Machine name references.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Connect%20Linux%20hosts%20to%20Microsoft%20Sentinel%20using%20data%20connectors)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ### Task 1: Access the Microsoft Sentinel Workspace

 In this task, you will access your Microsoft Sentinel workspace.